andrejlukic/fin-news-sa/README.md

-# Stock price prediction using sentiment polarity from news articles and deep learning
+# Stock price prediction using sentiment polarity from news articles and deep learning (failed)

-This is the first version and still work in progress.

-Sentiment from news and deep learning (LSTM) is used to help predict stock prices.
+Sentiment from news and deep learning (LSTM) is used to predict stock prices (NOTE: it does not work).
 The functionality is exposed via Flask API and web page as a simple frontend.
 It is also possible to run it from console.

 # Usage